dahlia/ghpages/README.md

 ## Environment Variables

-Just `BUILD_DIR`, the build directory relative to your repository root.
+- `BUILD_DIR`: The build directory relative to your repository root.
   You can also pass `.` if you want to push your repository root.

+- `NO_SQUASH`: Set to any value (e.g., `1`) to turn off squash commit.
+  By default, commits are squashed so that there is only one commit.

 ## Arguments